-You might also be interested in reading Nolo's article U.S. Citizenship Rights for U.S. Military Personnel and Veterans to find out what rights your serviceperson relative is in line for.
-If, for example, serving in the military qualifies your family member for immediate or expedited U.S. citizenship, that person may then be able to sponsor (file a visa petition for) you to receive a U.S. green card (permanent residence).
+You might also be interested to read U.S. Citizenship Rights for U.S. Military Personnel and Veterans, to find out what rights your serviceperson relative is in line for.
+If, for example, serving in the military qualifies your family member for immediate or expedited U.S. citizenship, that person might then be able to sponsor (file an I-130 petition for) you to receive a family-based U.S. green card (permanent residence).

-If you are married to a U.S. citizen who is serving in the military and is stationed abroad, and you have a green card, and you accompanied your spouse on this overseas posting under official military orders, you can count your time living with your spouse overseas as if it were time spent in the United States.
-This will be important for fulfilling the various U.S. residency requirements for citizenship.
-(This comes from the Immigration and Nationality Act at I.N.A. section 319(e), 8 U.S.C. section 1430(e); and I.N.A. section 284(b),8 U.S.C. section 1354(b)).
+If you are married to a U.S. citizen who is serving in the military and is stationed abroad, and you have a green card (U.S. lawful permanent residence), and you accompanied your spouse on this overseas posting under official military orders, you can count your time living with your spouse overseas as if it were time spent in the United States.
+This will be important for fulfilling the various U.S. residency requirements for naturalized U.S. citizenship.

-If your U.S. citizen spouse, child, or parent died while honorably serving on active duty with the U.S. Armed Forces, and you are already a permanent resident, and (if you're a spouse) the two of you were married and living together at the time of death, you can apply for citizenship right away.
-(See I.N.A. section 319(d), 8 U.S.C. section 1430(d).)
+If your U.S. citizen spouse, child, or parent died while honorably serving on active duty with the U.S. Armed Forces, and you are already a U.S. permanent resident, and (if you're a spouse) the two of you were married and living together at the time of the death, you can apply for U.S. citizenship right away.
 You'll need to meet the general naturalization requirements and file USCIS Form N-400.
-See Nolo's article U.S. Citizenship Through Naturalization: Who Is Eligible and How to Apply for more information.
-If you're more comfortable reading in Spanish, start with Nolo's article Ciudadania y Naturalizacion.

-The law allows family members of a non-U.S.-citizen who died from injury or disease caused or aggravated during active duty with the U.S. Armed Forces during a period of military hostilities to apply for citizenship for their deceased relative.
-The various conflicts (Iraq, Afghanistan, and the war on terror) that began on September 11, 2001 qualify as a period of military hostilities, until further notice by the U.S. President.
+U.S. law allows family members of a non-U.S.-citizen who died from injury or disease caused or aggravated during active duty with the U.S. Armed Forces during a period of military hostilities to apply for citizenship for their deceased relative.
+The various conflicts (Iraq, Afghanistan, and the war on terror) that began on September 11, 2001 qualify as a period of military hostilities, until further notice by the U.S. president.

 Citizenship will be awarded as of the date of the person's death.

 Immediate relatives include the service person's spouse (but you must not have been legally separated), parents, and unmarried children under age 21.
-Or, if your family members have already applied for green cards based on their relation to the deceased, they may go forward with the application as if the death had not happened.
+Or, if family members have already applied for green cards based on their relation to the deceased, they may go forward with the application as if the death had not happened.

 Although the immigration laws ordinarily require the parents of a U.S. citizen to wait until the child is 21 to apply for permanent residence with the child as the sponsor, this requirement doesn't apply to the parent of a deceased service member who never reached age 21.

-Note, however, that there's a time limit on applying: You'll need to file a visa petition (using USCIS Form I-360) within two years of the service person's death.
-(See Public Law 108-36 §§ 1701--1703, enacted November 24, 2003.)
+Note, however, that there's a time limit on applying: You'll need to file a petition using USCIS Form I-360 within two years of the service person's death.

 For a personal analysis of your situation or help with applying for a green card or U.S. citizenship, consult an experienced immigration attorney.
-You can review profiles of attorneys in your area on the Nolo Lawyer Directory.